octaviaisom/Project1/README.md

 1. Which areas have the highest/lowest incarceration rates

-2. Does (1) education, (2) health care, and (3) enviornment quality have any influence on the frequency of violent crimes
+2. Does (1) education, (2) employment, and (3) enviornment quality have any influence on the frequency of violent crimes

 3. How does the overall QOL compare to the incarceration rate